Show All Answers

 Increasing or decreasing your property’s market value does not change the overall amount of property tax revenue that is collected.

-If after receiving your market value notice in March, you believe your property or classification is incorrect, call the Edina Assessing Office at 952-826-0365.
+If after receiving your market value notice in March, you believe your property classification is incorrect, call the Edina Assessing Office at 952-826-0365.

-If you disagree with your current value, collect any information you have to show why you believe your estimated market value or classification is incorrect, such as a recent appraisal of your property, recent sales of similar properties, etc.
+If you disagree with your current value, collect information to show why you believe your estimated market value is incorrect, such as a recent appraisal of your property, recent sales of similar properties, etc.

 If you are unable to resolve the valuation issue with the appraisal staff, the next step is to complete an application to attend the local Board of Appeal and Equalization meeting identified on your value notice.
 Staff will help you with this process.
 You must start with your local board.